hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-buckwheat-crepes.md

 * Melt the butter and let it cool down a bit.
 * Mix buckwheat flour, salt, egg and 100g of milk.
 * Add the remaining 230g of milk and melted butter.
 Mix until well combined.
 * Pour batter on a hot non-stick pan covering the whole pan to make thin crepes.
+Remix the batter before each pour, as butter tends to separate.
 * While frying the crepes, blanch asparagus and thinly cut bell pepper and onion.
 * Once all the crepes are ready, put one of them on the pan, add cheese and allow it to melt a tiny bit.
 Transfer to a plate, top with blanched asparagus, bell pepper and onion.
 Drizzle with balsamic vinegar.